 Principles and practice of administration of museums.
 Problems of organization, collection, exhibition, public services, finance, special public relations, and trustee relations.
 Experience in the area of interpretation.
-Offered Occasionally.
-Equivalent course: HIS420W
+Offered occasionally.

-HIS 422 TUDOR AND STUART ENGLAND
+TUDOR AND STUART ENGLAND

 Henry VII and the new dynasty; religion and politics under the early Tudors; the age of Elizabeth I; the Stuarts and the Puritan revolt; restoration and revolution; limiting the monarchy and establishing the empire.
-Offered Occasionally.
-Equivalent course: HIS422W
+Offered occasionally.

-MUSEUM PRESERVATION AND PRACTICE 3.
-3/0
+MUSEUM PRESERVATION AND PRACTICE

 Acquaints students who are non-conservation specialists with conservation principles of museum collections.
 Environmental, handling, and procedural issues; lecture, demonstrations, and practical work; examine exhibition and storage facilities at local institutions.
-Offered Occasionally.
+Offered occassion-

-UNITED STATES: THE NEW NATION 3, 3/0
+UNITED STATES: THE NEW NATION

-The United States following the American Revolution through Andrew Jackson's administration; federal authority, political parties, industrial and sectional economic development during a period of territorial, social, and diplomatic transformation; the formative and foundational structure of

-American society during the periods of Washington, Jefferson, and Jackson.
-Offered Occasionally.
+The United States following the American Revolution through Andrew Jackson's administration; federal authority, political parties, industrial and sectional economic development during a period of territorial, social, and diplomatic transformation; the formative and foundational structure of American society during the periods of Washington, Jefferson, and Jackson.
+Offered occasionally.
 Equivalent course: HIS430W